farcotton/farcotton/README.md

-hello there!
+hello there !

-my name is FarCotton, i'm from the UK!
+my name is FarCotton , close companions call me Azrael - i'm from the UK !

-i write primitive c++ (i'm a masochist)
+i write primitive c++ ( i'm a masochist ) .

-i use arch/i3 btw
+i use arch/i3 .

-i enjoy music, art, languages, philosophy and above all genshin impact
+my interests include music , art , languages , flowers , philosophy and above all genshin impact .

 feel free to take a look and make me feel validated >_<